formbricks/AWS-ECS-Deployment/readme.md

                            -var "ENCRYPTION_KEY=your_encryption_key"
            ```
       * More detailed instructions can be found here. # TODO ADD Permalink
-3. **Access your application**:
+3. **Access your application**
 Locate the public DNS name or IP address of the Application Load Balancer in the AWS console or Terraform output.

   **Important Notes**

   * **Destroy order:** Destroy webapp infrastructure before core infrastructure.
-  * **Data persistence:**  Ensure  adequate database provisions (EBS volumes, Aurora, etc.) for production workloads.
+  * **Data persistence:** Ensure adequate database provisions for production workloads.
   * **Security:** Use AWS Secrets Manager for storing sensitive information in production environments.

-**Development**

-* **AWS Devcontainer:** Refer to `https://github.com/awslabs/aws-terraform-dev-container` for instructions on setting up a consistent development environment.

 ## Additional Information